ajyang99/geometry-processing-signing-the-unsigned/README.tex.md

 We now have unsigned distances for all vertices in the coarse mesh and we have an estimate of the sign of vertices outside the epsilon band (along with a measure of uncertainty in our estimate).
 Before applying marching tetrahedra, the paper suggests that we first propagate sign estimates to the "band" vertices.

-To so, we sort the band vertices by their unsigned distance.
+To do so, we sort the band vertices by their unsigned distance.
 Starting with the vertex with greatest distance, we check all vertices that are connected to the current vertex that have been assigned a sign.
 If all neighbors have the same sign, we set the the sign of that vertex to the sign of its neighbors and set the confidence to the maximum of the confidence of its neighbors.

 * Before and after sign propagation.
 ![](images/sec34_vis/comparison.png)